Stability for linearized gravity on the Kerr spacetime: The spin-weight -2 Teukolsky equation

 \end{enumerate} \end{thm} \begin{proof} We prove point \eqref{point:psiiExt} first.
 Note that the estimates \eqref{eq:ImproEnerDecPsiiExt} and \eqref{eq:pointwisePsiiExt} have been proven for $i=2,3,4$ in lemma \ref{lem:ImproEnerDecaypartialt}.
 In the $i=0,1$ cases, these estimates improve the pointwise-in-$\timefunc$ decay compared to the pointwise estimate \eqref{eq:pointwisePsi234} and Morawetz estimate \eqref{eq:ImproEnerDecPsi234}, hence they hold trivially if $r\leq 10M$ since then $\timefunc \leq 10M$ is finite.
 Therefore, we shall only consider the exterior region intersected with $r\geq 10M$.
 Starting from the first two lines of \eqref{eq:rescaledwavesys5eqs} and making use of \eqref{eq:rescaledWaveOperator}, we get the following elliptic equations with source terms on the right

 It is then manifest that

 and commuting with $r\VOp$ gives

-For $r\geq 10M$, the left-hand side of each subequation in both \eqref{eq:Psi01EllipExt} and \eqref{eq:rVPsi01EllipExt} is a strongly elliptic operator (with its maximal eigenvalue uniformly bounded away from zero) acting the field.
+The operators that appear on the left-hand side of \eqref{eq:Psi01EllipExt} and \eqref{eq:rVPsi01EllipExt} are $2\hedt\hedtp-4$ and $2\hedt\hedtp-6$ which are second-order, self-adjoint elliptic operators.
+By an argument similar to the derivation of \eqref{eq:SphereHardyPosSpin}, one finds that $\hedt\hedtp\,$ has spectrum bounded above by $-(|s|+s)/2$.
+Thus, $-(2\hedt\hedtp-4)$ and $-(2\hedt\hedtp-6)$ have spectrum with a positive lower bound.
 On the right-hand sides of both \eqref{eq:Psi0EllipExt} and \eqref{eq:rVPsi0EllipExt}, the source terms involving $\LxiOp$ derivatives have better $t^{-1+\delta}$ pointwise decay, and when obtaining pointwise, energy, and Morawetz estimates for the terms on the right-hand side, $r$ inverse coefficients will give $\timefunc$ inverse decay since $r\geq \timefunc$ in the exterior region.
-Hence we apply an elliptic estimate to \eqref{eq:Psi0EllipExt}, and this together with the pointwise estimate \eqref{eq:pointwisePsi234} yields
+The properties of $2\hedt\hedtp-4$ allows us to apply an elliptic estimate to \eqref{eq:Psi0EllipExt}, and this together with the pointwise estimate \eqref{eq:pointwisePsi234} yields

 Here, the nonzero $j$ cases come from the fact that $\pt$ is a symmetry of the systems \eqref{eq:Psi01EllipExt} and \eqref{eq:rVPsi01EllipExt}.
 We can also obtain an energy and Morawetz estimate for $\delta\leq \alpha\leq 2-\delta$ from the energy and Morawetz estimate \eqref{eq:ImproEnerDecPsi234} that